PavelDimitrov954/contact-app-backend/README.md

 ## Overview

 ContactsApp is a simple full-stack application for managing contacts.
-It includes a backend service built with Java, Quarkus, and PostgreSQL, and a frontend built with TypeScript and React.
+It includes a backend service built with Java, Quarkus, and PostgreSQL.

 ## Features